Corporate fundraising or support

 Corporate sponsorship and support

 We organise a wide range of well-attended events which can provide a great place for you to advertise and show your support for Warrington Disability Partnership at the same time.
-Just one example: our Disability Awareness Day attracts around 25,000 visitors each year and around 1,000,000 hits on our website.
+Just two examples: our Disability Awareness Day attracts around 25,000 visitors each year and around 1,000,000 hits on our website.
 Take a look at the Disability Awareness Day section for ideas.
+Or support our Annual Charity Dinner.
+Held each year at the prestigeous Park Royal Hotel, attended by over 200 guests.
+Sponsorship packages are available.

 Giving to a charity via your payroll is both simple and tax-effective.
 Around five million people in the UK do this each year, because it’s a more tax-efficient way to give to charity, since deductions are made before tax.
 You can get more information about payroll giving from the HM Revenue & Customs website.
 You can also use a service such as Pennies from Heaven to make things even simpler, nominating Warrington Disability Partnership as your charity.